AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/understanding-ad-network-integrations.md

 ## How Ad Network Integrations Work {#how-ad-network-integrations-work}

 Ad network integrations connect Marketo's unique audience data to your paid media systems so you can run more targeted, personalized digital ad campaigns.
-These integrations currently work with Facebook, LinkedIn, and Google.
+These integrations currently work with [!DNL Facebook], [!DNL LinkedIn], and Google.

 Capabilities include: